Hand painted kitchen - Professional finish or Do It Yourself?

 For previously painted or varnished kitchens give the surface a good clean with your degreaser and rub down with the sandpaper (the idea is to key the surface with the sandpaper or break up the gloss/sheen so the first coat of paint will have something to grip onto).
 Then dust off before wiping down with methylated spirits on a rag.

-For wooden kitchens that have been oiled or waxed in the past then you’re going to need to give them a really good scrub using the white spirits and wire wool.
+For wooden kitchens that have been oiled or waxed in the past then you’re going to need to give them a really good scrub using a wax remover.
 Every square inch will need to be cleaned.
 You might need to scrub them a couple of times to be sure you have removed the wax or oil.

 Once your surface has been prepared, its time to think about paint and painting.
 Traditionally I would use oil based paint but it has some drawbacks.
 For start you can only put on one coat a day, it stays wet a lot longer than water based paint and the fumes can really go to your head so for the purpose of this blog I’m recommending you use water based paint.
 It will be easier for you all round.
 One tip for using the water based paints, it helps if the room isn’t to warm when you are painting because the warmer it is the faster the paint will dry.
 If it dries too fast you will get stop/start marks in your finish.